Mount Yong Yap

+Hiking

+One of the G7 mountains, the Yong Yap trek is considered to be one of the most toughest mountain treks in Peninsular Malaysia.
+The mountain trail is deemed tough as there are fallen tree trunks, sharp-edged bamboos and thorny trees that poses a lot of challenge for hikers to get to the mountain's peak.
+The conical shape of the mountain means having to go up an extremely steep gradient to the summit.
+This mountain is definitely not recommended for people inexperienced at climbing mountains in the tropical rainforest.

-Mount Yong Yap (Malay Gunung Yong Yap) is a mountain located along the Perak and Kelantan state border in Peninsular Malaysia.
-At 2,168 m, it is the 6th highest point in Peninsular Malaysia.
-This mountain is part of the Titiwangsa Range which is an extension of the Tennaserim Range from Thailand.
-There are several logging trails that lead to the mountain and are only accessible via 4WD vehicles.
+Mount Yong Yap can be accessible via Kuala Mu from the west.
+There are several also logging trails that lead to the mountain and are only accessible via 4WD vehicles.

+Wildlife hazards

 There have been reports of tiger attacks in the past around this area.
 The latest known casualty was an orang asli who got mauled to death by a Malayan tiger.
 There are also the usual leeches and sand flies that populate the entire mountain.
-The mountain trail is deemed tough as there are fallen tree trunks, sharp-edged bamboos and thorny trees that poses a lot of challenge for hikers to get to the mountain's peak.
-The conical shape of the mountain means having to go up an extremely steep slope to the summit.
-This mountain is definitely not recommended for people inexperienced at climbing mountains in the tropical rainforest.
-The Mount Yong Yap trek is considered to be one of the most toughest mountain treks in Peninsula Malaysia.